Deportivo de A Coruña: 1999–2006: La Liga title, "El Centenariazo", and European Glory days

 As league champions, Deportivo qualified for the UEFA Champions League for the first time in its history.
 Their first match was a 1–1 draw against Panathinaikos in Athens.
 They went on to top their group unbeaten with two wins and four draws.
 In the second group stage, they also topped their group, and Deportivo were now looking to be one of the strongest teams in the competition.
 However, in the quarter finals, they lost the first leg 3–0 to Leeds United, and although Depor won the second leg at Riazor 2–0, it was not enough and they were eliminated.
 The following campaign, they were unbeaten in the first group stage again, including two wins against Manchester United.
 They progressed out of the second group stage into the quarter-finals, where they were eliminated by the team they beat twice in the group stage, Manchester United.
-On 8 September 2001, Deportivo played its 1,000th game in La Liga.